croueAlec/snow-crash/README.md

 # snow-crash - A 42 school project

+## Setting up the project

+To set-up the project we need to download the Snow-crash ISO from the intra project page.
+Once done we create a new VM with at least 4096 RAM and 4 Cores.
+Then we go to the Settings and under `Network` we change `Attached to:` **Host-only Adapter**.
+Once that is done we can boot the VM.

 ## Methodology

 When we first begin a level we'll first look into who we are